 A large vein, known as the inferior vena cava (IVC), runs parallel to the spine on the right side.
 The IVC carries deoxygenated blood from the lower body and back to the right side of the heart for oxygenation.

 As the IVC is to the right of the spine, lying on the left side may allow optimal blood flow to the heart and blood, and nutrients to reach the fetus.

-Earlier research investigating people sleeping on their right side during pregnancy found non-left sided sleeping linked with a higher chance of stillbirth.
+Earlier research investigating people sleeping on their right side during pregnancy found non-left sided sleeping linked with a

 In theory, sleeping on the right side, particularly in the latter stages of pregnancy, may compress the IVC, reducing blood returning to the heart and decreasing placental blood flow.